-- it is differentially private
+- differentially private.

-This is the baseline for Hazy’s safety and privacy guarantees - there is no real data and no customer information in the synthetic data.
+This is the baseline for Hazy’s safety and privacy guarantees.
+There is no real data and no customer information in the synthetic data.
 Synthetic data falls outside of GDPR and can be used, processed and stored much more freely than real data.

 Differential privacy fits naturally with the way in which Hazy bases its synthetic data on distribution estimators, rather than individual data points.
-Because Hazy generators learn and extract the patterns in the source data, data generated from them is always generated from an aggregated view of the source data, never from an individual record.
+Because Hazy Generators learn and extract the patterns in the source data, data generated from them is always generated from an aggregated view of the source data, never from an individual record.
 It should be noted that distributions are based on the individual records in the source data, therefore removing individual records may impact the distribution.
 As a consequence, Hazy applies a degree of noise, or smoothing, to the distribution, in order to enforce a level of differential privacy.